LL08-MathematicalModelling-dowell/100035-DowellScale-Function/nps-task/README.md

 ## RANKING Scale
    - Description:
         A ranking scale is a survey question tool that measures people's preferences by asking them to rank their views on a list of related items.
-Ranking scale used for managing ranking scales and collecting user responses.
+The ranking scale is used for managing ranking scales and collecting user responses.
 It provides endpoints for creating new ranking scales and submitting rankings for a specific scale.
 The API allows users to define ranking scales with multiple stages and sub-stages, and users can submit their rankings for each stage.
 The API facilitates the storage and retrieval of ranking data, enabling analysis and insights based on user-generated rankings.
    - Example:
          ![image]()
     - Documentation: